About Us

 Strictures on free speech are increasingly being experienced in the context of schools and universities where Critical Race Theory, Critical Gender Theory or Diversity, Equity and Inclusion are being inserted into curricula.

-We will assess and advise on whether legal action is appropriate to deal with any given situation.
-We have a team of lawyers who will provide their expertise.
+With regard to the taking of legal action in any given situation.
+Our Advisory Board will assist in advising on FSU SA's response.
 Taking formal legal action will depend upon FSU SA having the resources to do so and whether legal action has a reasonable chance of success.

 In contrast, exercising the right to free speech does bring with it the obligation not to defame anyone.
 We don’t believe that hate speech, or any other type of speech, should be criminalised.
-Victims, however, may be able to challenge defamation legally.
+Civil remedies remain open to victims to pursue.